headjoe3/Rocrastinate/docs/1-3-component-state-reduction.md

 end
 ```

-This should functoin the same as before, but this time our coins are pulling directly from the store, and listening to action dispatches.
-We also don't need to store our `CoinsDisplay` instance as a variable in this case, as we don't need it in order to dispatch updates to the store.
+This should function exactly the same as before, but this time our coins are pulling directly from the store, and listening to action dispatches.
+We also don't need to store our `CoinsDisplay` instance as a variable in this case, nor do we need to directly tell the CoinsDisplay component to increment the state of 'coins'.

-In the next tutorial, we will discuss the different kinds of Component classes that can be made with Rocrastinate, and a good way of structuring components to isolate re-usable elements of your application.
+In the next tutorial, we will discuss the different kinds of Component classes that can be made with Rocrastinate, as well as a good way of structuring components in order to isolate re-usable elements of our application.

 ---